subugoe/typo3-find/README.md

 ## Contributing

-Open a pull request on Github.
+Open a pull request on GitHub.

 Make sure to run `composer lint` before to see, if the coding style is met.
 If not, this can be automatically fixed with `composer fix`.